National service in Singapore: Debate about women's conscription

 Social studies have shown that more than 20% women are willing to serve a full-term NS, while almost 10% women Singaporeans are willing to conscript themselves.
 During a debate on the White Paper on Singapore Women's Development, Members of Parliament, Carrie Tan (Nee Soon GRC) and Poh Li San (Sembawang GRC) raised concerns about the recruitment of women into the SAF, alongside other initiatives aimed at enhancing gender equality.
 Non-profit organization AWARE also advocated for expanding NS beyond military roles, emphasizing the importance of offering both men and women choices in their service, whether in the military or other forms of community engagement.
 They argue that NS should not be determined by gender but should provide diverse opportunities for all citizens.

-The Singapore Defence Minister Ng Eng Hen stated "the societal cost of enlisting women into NS now would far outweigh the benefits."
+The Singapore Defence Minister Ng Eng Hen stated: "the societal cost of enlisting women into NS now would far outweigh the benefits."
 In response to calls for expanding NS's scope, Ng emphasized that the primary objective of the SAF remains to "train soldiers capable of defending Singapore."
 Therefore, proposals advocating for the recruitment of women into healthcare roles or promoting gender equality are deemed "far from feasible."
 He expressed concerns that enlistment would delay women's entry into the workforce, leading to manpower shortages and impacting families, children, spouses, and society at large.
 According to Ng, the societal costs outweigh the benefits of reversing gender equality in this context.

 Allegation of gender equality violation

 Background

 "Purple Light" is a marching song that has been popular among National Servicemen (NSmen).
-The song, among many other army songs, is often sung during route marches and physical training sessions to build bondings and boost morale.
+The song, among many other army songs, is often sung during route marches and physical training sessions to build bonds and boost morale.
 The original lyrics of the song include: "Booking out, saw my girlfriend / Saw her with, another man / Scold the man, dump my girlfriend (With my rifle and my buddy and me).”
 A former NSman described the original "Purple Light" as a “stupid and fun” song.

 However, in 2013, several NSmen raised concerns to AWARE about an offensive verse in the song.
 The problematic lyrics, which suggested misogynist values and "sexist violence against women," were: “Booking out, see my girlfriend/ Saw her with another man/ Kill the man, rape my girlfriend (With my rifle and my buddy and me).”

 Public reaction

-AWARE brought the issue to the attention of the MINDEF and SAF, who immediately halted the singing of the offensive lyrics to prevent the use of offensive language in camps.
+AWARE brought the issue to the attention of MINDEF and SAF, who immediately halted the singing of the offensive lyrics to prevent the use of offensive language in camps.

 The news of the ban on the offensive lyrics, published by AWARE, quickly went viral online, drawing mixed reactions from netizens.
 Some servicemen argued that army song lyrics are often modified and should not be taken seriously, condemning AWARE’s actions as an over-reaction; while others criticized the violent content of the lyrics, emphasizing the importance of respecting women's roles in society and within the SAF.